About Chino Valley — In Depth

 Economy & Demographics

 Chino Valley's economy is anchored by its agricultural heritage, with a thriving local farming and ranching industry.
-The town also boasts a diverse array of small businesses, from retail and hospitality to professional services.
+The town also boasts a range of small businesses, from retail and hospitality to professional services.
 Major employers in the area include the Chino Valley Unified School District, the Chino Valley Medical Center, and a number of regional manufacturing and distribution companies.
 The town's strategic location, along with its skilled workforce and pro-business policies, continue to attract new investment and drive economic growth in Chino Valley.

 Elections & Voter Records